stevejmorgan/DataLakeInADay/Lab1/Lab1.md

 ![NewLinkedBlob.png](images/NewLinkedBlob.png)

-Now select your subscription and storage account from the drop down lists.
-Name the linked service "AzureBlobStorage" then click Finish.
+Name the linked service "AzureBlobStorage" and from the dop down lists select your subscription and the storage account you created for the lab (named datastore*uniquestring*).
+Then click Finish.

 ![NewLinkedBlob.png](images/NewLinkedBlob.png)